IBM-Bluemix-Docs/hardware-firewall-dedicated/ips.md

 ## Red Hat Enterprise Linux server requirements

-If your server uses a **Red Hat Enterprise Linux (RHEL)** license provided by {{site.data.keyword.cloud_notm}} Infrastructure, you must also allow access to the service network as follows, otherwise updates and licensing do not function properly:
+If your server uses a Red Hat Enterprise Linux (RHEL) license provided by {{site.data.keyword.cloud_notm}} infrastructure, you must also allow access to the service network as follows; otherwise, updates and licensing do not function properly.

 |Server Location|Allow Private Service Network for this data center|
 |---|---|